 The school may ask external speakers or visitors to work with children or provide assemblies on subjects such as online safety, relationships/relationships and sex education and health education.
 On these occasions there will be an assessment of the educational value, the age appropriateness of what is going to be delivered and whether relevant checks will be required, and an assessment made of what will be appropriate supervision.
 There will also be an agreement made in advance of the session/s on how a safeguarding report should be dealt with by an external visitor.
-See the school Visitors Policy.
+Ask about the school agreement for visiting speakers.